-Associate Dean for Academic Affairs | Paul J. Cortese Distinguished Professor of Management | Co-Director, Berkeley Culture Center
+Acting Dean | Paul J. Cortese Distinguished Professor of Management | Co-Director, Berkeley Center for Workplace Culture and Innovation

 Management of Organizations

 World-renowned researcher, teacher & consultant on leveraging organizational culture for firm performance and leading high-performance teams

 Jennifer Chatman is the Paul J. Cortese Distinguished Professor of Management and a faculty member in the Management of Organizations (MORS) Group at the Haas School of Business.
 From October-December 2023, she is serving as the school’s Acting Dean.

 In her research, teaching, and consulting work, she focuses on how organizations can leverage culture for strategic success and how diverse teams can optimize performance.
 Her award-winning research has shown, for example, how emphasizing innovation in the context of a strong culture increases firms’ financial success, how narcissistic leaders create organizational cultures lower in collaboration and integrity, and how norms to cooperate can cause members to blur differences among them, even if those differences are useful for group performance—suggesting that collaboration should be calibrated in diverse teams.